-Search for the missing continues as Morocco reels from tragic quake
+Search for the missing continues as Morocco reels from powerful earthquake

 “It won’t be a matter of a week or two… We are counting on a response that will take months, if not years,” said Hossam Elsharkawi, its Middle East and North Africa director.

-The quake was the deadliest in Morocco since a 1960 earthquake destroyed Agadir, killing more than 12,000 people.
+The quake was the deadliest in Morocco since 1960 when an earthquake destroyed Agadir, killing more than 12,000 people.